EIS Industry Report 2019

-- Understand the main changes to EIS introduced by the Autumn budget, 2017 and their potential impact on the EIS market.
+- Understand how the changes from the 2017 and 2018 Budgets have impacted the EIS market.

-- Be aware of the key strengths, weaknesses, opportunities and threats currently in the EIS market.
+- Be aware of the key strengths, weaknesses, opportunities and threats in the EIS market.

 - Be able to benchmark current products and providers against each other on key investment criteria.